mstorsjo/llvm-mingw/README.md

     ./strip-llvm.sh <target-dir>

-To build a Docker image with the toolchain, run:
+It can also be built, reproducibly, into a Docker image:

     docker build .